utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 You can also assign partner roles at the collection level.

 All partners are assigned the Workspace Editor or Viewer roles, and the Collection Viewer role when invited to a Partner Workspace.
 To learn more about partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).

-Your team can assign three partners assigned the Workspace Editor and Collection Editor role at no extra cost.
+Your team can assign three partners the Workspace Editor or Collection Editor roles at no extra cost.
 To purchase more partner licenses, contact your Postman Account Manager or [contact Postman's sales team](mailto:sales@postman.com).
-A paid seat is consumed when a partner is assigned the Workspace Editor and Collection Editor roles in at least one Partner Workspace.
+A paid seat is consumed when a partner is assigned the Workspace Editor role in at least one Partner Workspace or Collection Editor role in at least one collection.
 Assigning a partner the Workspace Viewer and Collection Viewer roles doesn't consume paid seats.

+> Your team must have [available seats](/docs/administration/billing/#changing-your-plan) to assign a partner as a Workspace Editor or Collection Editor.
+Otherwise, the partner will be assigned the Workspace Viewer and Collection Viewer roles.

 ### Managing workspace elements